JoaquinEMolina/TaskManager/README.md

 ### 📝 Overview

-**Tasks Manager** is a dynamic SPA (Single Page Application) built as the final project for the CS50W course.
-It provides users with a tool to manage tasks and projects collaboratively, offering a modern and interactive interface.
-Users can create tasks, assign multiple users, group them by projects, and apply dynamic filters in real-time.
-This tool is intended for personal use and small teams.
+**Tasks Manager** is a dynamic Single Page Application (SPA) developed as the final project for the CS50W: Web Programming with Python and JavaScript course.
+This project provides users with an efficient and collaborative environment to manage tasks and projects, track deadlines, and distribute responsibilities across teams.

+The application was designed to address common challenges in team-based task management for small teams or individuals, offering a simple yet powerful interface.
+Users can create tasks, assign them to multiple collaborators, categorize them under projects, and use real-time filtering to navigate large volumes of data seamlessly.

+This project emphasizes user experience, responsiveness, and logical data structure — enabling the user to view only the relevant information based on their role or assignments.

 ---